 Therapeutics is made up of the following components: Recreation, Spiritual/Music Therapy, and Physio and Occupational Therapy.

 Our Director of Therapeutics oversees the coordination and management of all these components and is very much hands on all aspects herself !

-Our dynamic and caring Recreation Team is made up of three Activity Programmers – one which is exclusive to each of the 3 Neighbourhoods.
+Our dynamic and caring Recreation Team are made up of three Life Enrichment Care Partners – one which is exclusive to each of the 3 Neighbourhoods.
 They plan activities and events in a fashion that is unique to the desires and needs of the Residents that live within them.
 Activities may vary according to the season and the interests of the Residents.
 Examples include morning exercises, bingo, bowling, reading, cooking and gardening.

 The Team then comes together to plan for larger group activities which are often held in our Village Hall located in the Village Center.
 Activities include monthly sing-a-longs, birthday parties, theme parties such as Canada Day and St Pattie’s Day.